pierrejay/EZModbus/docs/20-core-concepts/202-frame-client.md

 size_t copied = coilResponse.getCoils(buffer, (sizeof(buffer) / sizeof(buffer[0])));
 ```

-{% hint style="info" %}
+!!! note
-**Note:** Technically, for registers it is possible to read/write the `data` field directly since they are not packed, but using those methods for both registers & coils will guarantee 100% validity of the data stored in the `Frame`, so they are recommended in all cases
+    Technically, for registers it is possible to read/write the `data` field directly since they are not packed, but using those methods for both registers & coils will guarantee 100% validity of the data stored in the `Frame`, so they are recommended in all cases.
-{% endhint %}

 ### Unit conversion